macaroonforu/School-Dance-Webpack/README.md

 - Need to add content to the tickets and contact us page
 - Need to make the code cleaner because it was written in a rush.

+See this website to push new changes: https://gist.github.com/cobyism/4730490